-Both Criminal Sale and Criminal Possession of a Controlled Substance in the Second Degree are class A-2 felonies.
-If a person has never been convicted of a crime in the past, the minimum period of incarceration for a class A-2 drug felony is three years in prison.
-The maximum period is 10 years.
-If a person has previously been convicted of a felony within the past 10 years of the instant offense (excluding time spent in prison), then the minimum period of incarceration is six years and the maximum is 14 years.
-If the person has previously been convicted of a “violent” felony within the past 10 years (excluding time spent in prison), then the minimum period of incarceration is eight years and the maximum is 30 years.
+Both Criminal Sale and Criminal Possession of a Controlled Substance in the First Degree are class A-1 felonies.
+If a person has never been convicted of a crime in the past, the minimum period of incarceration for a class A-1 drug felony is eight years in prison.
+The maximum period is 20 years.
+If a person has previously been convicted of a felony within the past 10 years of the instant offense (excluding time spent in prison), then the minimum period of incarceration is 12 years and the maximum is 24 years.
+If the person has previously been convicted of a “violent” felony within the past 10 years (excluding time spent in prison), then the minimum period of incarceration is 15 years and the maximum is 30 years.
 Accusations of Criminal Sale or Possession of a Controlled Substance in the First Degree are among the most serious in the New York Penal Code.